On this page

 The APA guide suggests you use the legal style manual of your country to cite its respective legal sources.
 In Canada, this is the McGill style guide, also known as the Canadian Guide to Uniform Legal Citation.

-Please confirm with your instructor on his or her citation style preferences, as the use of APA and McGill styles will be instructor-specific in the Education department.
+Please confirm with your instructor on their citation style preferences, as the use of APA and McGill styles will be instructor-specific in the Education department.